birdsarah/faust-selenium/README.md

 * Package
 * Add a check on start-up for critical parameters and fail out early
 * Add retries to crawl request and retry on crawl fail
+* Examine failures that do not result in a result being set.
+  See parallel-16 crawl - is it unhandled exception from setting up driver?

 ---